-Professor of Psychology University of Cambridge, UK
+Professor of Psychology at University of Cambridge, UK

 I have been studying and writing about the roles played by mothers and fathers in children’s lives for some decades.
 It is clear that fathers play psychologically significant roles in the lives of most children, and that family relationships are the most important factors influencing psychological adjustment.
 My current work focuses on child witnesses.